 Always make sure that you keep each weave track as whole as possible while you are installing them.
 Additionally, in order to make sure that you do not cut the weave, use either the fold-over or wrap-around method.
 This process will ensure that the weave will last as long as possible.

-Ensure that you weave around the tracks of the hair in order to not only maintain the strength of the stitching, but also minimize any chances for shedding as well.
+Ensure that you weave around the tracks of the hair in order to not only maintain the strength of the stitching, but also minimise any chances for shedding as well.

 Sealing your hair weft is something that can help to extend the life of your weave; however, this is a process that is not required to be completed.
 It is one that is certainly useful for weaves that are more curly and/or wavy in nature.
 You place more pressure on the stitching of your curly and/or wavy weave as you run your fingers through your hair as opposed to natural wave and straight hair.